WJEJ

-WJEJ is a full service-formatted broadcast radio station featuring adult standards, classic country, easy listening, middle of the road and oldies music, broadcasting on 1240 AM and on 104.3 FM via translator W282CR.
+WJEJ (1240 AM) is a full service-formatted broadcast commercial radio station featuring adult standards, middle of the road and oldies music, broadcasting on 1240 AM and on 104.3 FM via translator W282CR.
 WJEJ is licensed to Hagerstown, Maryland, serving Eastern Washington County, Maryland.
 WJEJ is owned and operated by Hagerstown Broadcasting Company.

 History

 WJEJ was Hagerstown's first radio station, with its license first granted on October 29, 1932, at 1:30 p.m., to operate on the frequency of 1210 kHz at a power output of 100 watts, daytime only.
 Studios and transmitter were located at the Alexander Hotel in Hagerstown.

 The following month, the license was assigned from A.V.
 Tidmore to Hagerstown Broadcasting Company.
 In July 1934, Hagerstown Broadcasting Company received permission to move the transmitter facility from the Alexander Hotel to the Lovely Dame Building at 16 West Washington Street in Hagerstown.
 By the end of 1938, WJEJ was given 24-hour broadcasting rights, and by 1940, received authorization to increase its power from 100 to 250 watts.
 In 1941, under the NARBA frequency reallocation plan, WJEJ moved to its current frequency of 1240 kHz, but retained its operating power of 250 watts.

 In 1947, WJEJ was joined by an FM sister station, WJEJ-FM, known today as WRYS.

 In 1961, WJEJ increased its power to its current maximum level of 1,000 watts, unlimited time.